Education Program FAQs

 Are you interested in becoming a Louisiana-certified teacher?
 Read these frequently asked questions about post-baccalaureate teacher certification to learn how the Tulane School of Professional Advancement (SoPA) can help get you there.

-Frequently Asked Questions—Post-baccalaureates
+Frequently Asked Questions—Post-Baccalaureates

 The Teacher Preparation and Certification Program (TPCP) at Tulane is a post-baccalaureate certification-only program.
 Prospective teachers holding at least a bachelor’s degree can demonstrate content area mastery through the Praxis content tests (regardless of undergraduate major), qualify for a Louisiana Practitioner’s license, obtain a teaching position, and/or take TPCP courses while they work.